 The legal basis for the processing of data is Art.
 6 para.
 1 lit. a GDPR if the user has given his consent.

 The legal basis for the processing of data transmitted in the course of sending an email is Art.
 6 para.
 1 letter f GDPR.
 If the email contact aims at the conclusion of a contract, then additional legal basis for the processing is Art.
 6 exp.
 1 lit. b GDPR.

 3. Purpose of data processing

-The processing of the personal data from the input mask serves us only for the treatment of the establishment of contact, usually in order to prepare an individual offer on the basis of the data transmitted by you.
-In the event of contact by email, this also constitutes the necessary legitimate interest in the processing of the data.
+The processing of the personal data from contact by email serves us only for the treatment of the establishment of contact, usually in order to prepare an individual offer on the basis of the data transmitted by you.

 4. Duration of storage

 The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
-For the personal data from the input mask of the contact form and those that were sent by email, this is the case when the respective conversation with the user is finished.
+For the personal data that were sent by email, this is the case when the respective conversation with the user is finished.
 The conversation is terminated when it can be inferred from the circumstances that the facts in question have been finally clarified.